 Below is a sample of some of the best research on the generally high skills of high-volume doctors.
 You can find older studies in their end notes, and each entry gives the newer studies which cite them.
 You can also find many more studies with searches for "surgeon volume" and "physician volume".

-There is also a research study on the two causes of high volume: more referrals to the best doctors, and practice makes perfect.
+There is also a research study, discussed at the bottom of this article, on the two causes of high volume: more referrals to the best doctors, and practice makes perfect.
 Companion articles address training of doctors and how to find high-volume doctors.

 CANCER, HEART AND ANEURYSM SURGERY

 "Surgeon volume and operative mortality in the United States."
 Birkmeyer JD, Stukel TA, Siewers AE, Goodney PP, Wennberg DE, Lucas FL, N Engl J Med.
 2003 Nov 27;349(22):2117-27. with comments Cited by 101 articles.

 "Patients can often improve their chances of survival substantially, even at high-volume hospitals, by selecting surgeons who perform the operations frequently...

 "Increasing surgeons’ volumes would require that administrators and leaders in the field of surgery actively manage the way in which selected operations are distributed within their hospitals — that is, by restricting them to a smaller number of surgeons.
 Although such efforts would no doubt encounter resistance, they may be more practical and less controversial than policies focusing exclusively on redistributing patients among hospitals."

 Low-volume surgeons had 1 to 10 more deaths per 100 patients than high-volume surgeons.
 See table above.

 All types of surgeons had similarly risky patients: "there were no clinically important differences in predicted mortality rates [patient risk] according to surgeon volume."